Degrees & Programs

 Each Theme offers a unique set of graduate courses alongside a Professionalization Seminar that brings all the Themes together.
 Faculty members from across the Okanagan campus collaborate within the Themes to provide a rigorous, wide-ranging and intellectually productive graduate education.

-The cohort of students in our Digital Arts and Humanities theme currently includes nine students at the masters and PhD levels.
+The cohort of students in our Digital Arts and Humanities theme currently includes nine students at the masters and PhD levels, and three PhD students in the individualized option.
 Our students have provided profiles for you to discover more about themselves and their research.

 Kaytlyn Barkved, MA